redkite-labs/redkitecms-docs/book/external-files-management.rst

 The media library
 -----------------
-AlphaLemon CMS manages website assets using the awesome Studio42's ElFinder file manager for the web.
+RedKite CMS manages website assets using the awesome Studio42's ElFinder file manager for the web.

 The most important things you can do with this tool are: